ANU-RSAA/AnniesLasso/docs/source/index.rst

  - Pixel censoring masks for individual labels
  - Stratified under-sampling utilities to produce a (more) balanced training set

+This update to The Cannon is being actively developed by the Software group of the Advanced Instrumentation and Technology Centre, `Research School of Astronomy and Astrophysics <https://rsaa.anu.edu.au/>`_, `The Australian National University <https://www.anu.edu.au/>`_.

-This update to The Cannon is being actively developed in a `public GitHub repository <https://github.com/ANU-RSAA/AnniesLasso>`_, where you can `open an issue <https://github.com/ANU-RSAA/AnniesLasso/issues/new>`_ if you have any problems.
+The code is available in a `public GitHub repository <https://github.com/ANU-RSAA/AnniesLasso>`_, where you can `open an issue <https://github.com/ANU-RSAA/AnniesLasso/issues/new>`_ if you have any problems.

 User Guide